 Example: A development team testing a new feature can run a staging environment for a week, pay for that usage, and shut it down afterward.

 Take a food delivery application.
 Traffic is quiet most of the day, but spikes dramatically during lunch hours.
 Under traditional pricing, you would have to pay for infrastructure to handle peak demand 24/7, resulting in higher costs during off-peak hours.
-With usage-based pricing, you will only pay more when traffic surges, keeping costs efficient and aligned with real demand.
+With flexible resources, you can provision resources that handle your typical load and have the ability to quickly scale your resources when needed, rather than paying for peak capacity whether it is needed or not.

-The traditional fixed pricing forces businesses into rigid, one-size-fits-all pricing tiers that rarely align with actual usage patterns.
-Upsun addresses this by introducing a usage-based pricing model, where you pay only for the exact resources your application consumes.
+The traditional fixed pricing creates rigid, one-size-fits-all pricing tiers that rarely align with actual resource needs.
+Upsun addresses this with Upsun Flex, a transparent and predictable pricing model, where you pay only for the exact resources you provision.

-Upsun usage-based pricing is well-suited for custom applications.
-Unlike fixed, usage‑based pricing ensures:
+Upsun provision-based pricing is well-suited for custom applications.
+Unlike fixed pricing, Upsun flex ensures:

 Upsun scales costs up and down automatically.
 For example, an AI document processor may require significant CPU resources during batch jobs but minimal resources between processing cycles.

 Development, testing, and staging environments incur costs only while they are active.
-Applications that require multiple environments for different environments only pay for these environments when they are in use, not 24/7.
+Applications that require multiple environments only pay for these environments when they are in use, not 24/7.

 Different parts of your application can scale independently of each other.
 Your database might need more memory, while your web servers need more CPU; you pay for exactly what each component uses.

-Usage-based cloud pricing represents a shift toward more flexible and predictable cloud resource management, which aligns costs directly with actual resource consumption across CPU, memory, storage, and environment usage.
+Predictable cloud pricing represents a shift toward more efficient and responsive cloud resource management, aligning costs directly with your actual resource needs as they change across CPU, memory, storage, and environment scaling.

-Upsun provides a fair, flexible, and transparent pricing option that aligns your cloud costs with your actual business needs.
-You can build with complete visibility into your spending and without the fear of runaway costs or surprise bills.
+Upsun Flex provides a transparent and dynamic pricing option that aligns your cloud costs with your changing resource requirements.
+You can build with complete visibility into your resource provisioning and costs, without being forced into oversized packages or preset tiers that don't match your actual usage patterns.

-Explore Upsun's pricing and see how usage-based billing can transform your infrastructure costs management.
+Explore Upsun's pricing and see how flexible allocation can optimize your infrastructure cost management.